itsonlyjames/Parallax/README.md

 I've written a short and simple code to give you a parallax scrolling effect with any image you desire, can be used with anything.

 Looks best with a header image, 100% width.
-But reccomended if used on a smaller image, that the image has a defined edge.
+But recomended if used on a smaller image, that the image has a defined edge.

 Demo is included in the zip, just scroll down to see the effect!